Overview

 Resident Training

-The University of Washington (UW) David A. Eschenbach Global Health Track is designed for Ob/Gyn residents who are considering a career in global health and wish to continue global health research, program work, or teaching pursuits during and beyond residency.
-Ob/Gyn residents selecting this pathway during their first year will complete the UW Global Health Training Certificate (GHTC), which is offered across disciplines to all residents and fellows in training upon their completion of required Global Health training activities, including coursework, seminars, global elective and a capstone project.
+The University of Washington (UW) Global Health Pathway in Ob/Gyn is designed for residents who are considering a career in global health and wish to continue global health research, program work, or teaching pursuits during and beyond residency.

-Based in the Department of Global Health, this is a 1-month course designed for residents interested in careers in Global Health (GH) providing the skills necessary to become future leaders in this field.
-The course is available once a year and can be taken by those residents in the Global Health Pathway or by special approval.
-It is comprised of several different components, including field visits to local GH organizations, lectures, case-studies and small group discussions, and focuses on three major areas: 1) Global Health Knowledge, 2) Global Health Leadership Skills, and 3) Clinical Skills in Resource-Limited Settings.
+Based in the Department of Global Health, this is a 1-month course designed for residents interested in careers in Global Health. providing the skills necessary to become future leaders in this field.
+The course is available once a year (typically mid-September to mid-October) and can be taken by residents accepted into the Global Health Pathway or by special approval.
+The course is designed to prepare learners for leadership roles in global health, and is comprised of several components, including field visits to local GH organizations, lectures, case-studies and small group discussions, and focuses on three major areas: 1) Global Health Knowledge, 2) Global Health Leadership Skills, and 3) Clinical Skills in Resource-Limited Settings.
+The course promotes diverse global voices and a decolonial lens.

 Global Health Lecture Series

-As part of the residency education curriculum a Global Health lecture series is given each spring.
-The series is topic and region based (e.g., HIV/STI, gender-based violence, cervical cancer) to provide context to broad issues in global women’s health.
+As part of the residency education curriculum, a Global Health lecture series is given each year.
+This series is topic- and/or region-based (e.g., HIV/STIs, gender-based violence, cervical cancer prevention) and is designed to broaden and extend the Sexual and Reproductive Health Equity and Justice curriculum in the Ob/Gyn residency.
 The series includes a journal club and lectures by local experts from organizations like PATH, I-TECH, The Bill & Melinda Gates Foundation and Health Alliance International.

 Global Health Research

-Our faculty are actively engaged in many organizations and in research dedicated to improving women’s health in Africa, South America and Asia: preterm birth, hypertension in pregnancy (preeclampsia), utilization of mobile technologies to improve maternal and child health, ultrasound in pregnancy, family planning, infectious diseases, sexually transmitted infections, vaccine development/coverage, and community health.
+Our faculty are actively engaged in many organizations and in research dedicated to improving reproductive health in domestic settings as well as in countries in Africa, South America and Asia: preterm birth, hypertension in pregnancy (preeclampsia), utilization of mobile technologies to improve maternal and child health, ultrasound in pregnancy, family planning, infectious diseases, sexually transmitted infections, vaccine development/coverage, and community health.
 Residents are able to work with faculty on global health projects to fulfill their research requirement.

 UW Global Center for Integrated Health of Women, Adolescents, and Children